Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Chittaway Bay has 25 active public transport stops, all of which are bus stops.
-These stops are served by 45 different routes that together facilitate 852 weekly passenger trips.
+Chittaway Bay has 25 operational public transport stops.
+These are served by buses from 45 different routes, offering a total of 991 weekly passenger trips.
 Residents enjoy excellent transport accessibility, with an average distance of 118 meters to the nearest stop.

-On average, there are 121 trips per day across all routes, resulting in approximately 34 weekly trips per individual stop.
+On average, there are 141 daily trips across all routes, equating to approximately 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport